philipptrenz/photo-booth/README.md

 Go to `config.json` and change `grayscaleMode` to `false`.

+## photo booth is starting up, but I have just a black screen and the console says `module version mismatch expected 50, got ...`

+Just run `./node_modules/.bin/electron-rebuild` again.

 ### My camera takes a photo, but it does not show up

 This may be related to wrong capture target settings.
 Run `gphoto2 --get-config capturetarget` from the console, the output looks something like this: